ccollie/valkey-rfc/TimeSeries.md

-Users can subscribe to the bloom events via the standard keyspace event pub/sub.
+Users can subscribe to the time series events via the standard keyspace event pub/sub.
 For example,

 ```text
 1. enable keyspace event notifications: